Frequently Asked Questions

 5. Be cautious of emails from companies requesting that you update your password or take other action to your account.
 It is best to call the company by phone to confirm any suspicious requests.

-6. The Direct Marketing Association has an e-Mail Preference Service (e-MPS).
-To help get off of email lists, you can register with the e-MPS online.
-For further information, see http://www.dmaconsumers.org/offemaillist.html.
+6. The Direct Marketing Association has an Email Preference Service (eMPS).
+To help get off of email lists, you can register with the eMPS online.
+For further information, see https://www.ims-dm.com.
 Note: Axsen is not affiliated with the Direct Marketing Association and therefore cannot guarantee or endorse their service.

 7. Make sure your computer's anti-virus software is up-to-date and install a firewall.
 Unprotected connections are vulnerable to infection by viruses that are programmed to open gateways to send spam from your computer.
 Having an unprotected computer may result in your unwilling participation as a courier for spam.